This food looks delicious but is actually loaded with plastic

 It’s all *gag* plastic.

 The Microplastic Series is a collection of photos produced for the Copenhagen Zoo by food branding and communications firm Sweet Sneak Studio.
-While the studio is known for creating campaigns for companies like dairy producer Arla Foods, the zoo wanted to highlight the dangers of single-use plastics to all species.
-And so the two groups teamed up to create the photos you see here: Delicious dishes contaminated with plastics.
+While the studio is known for creating campaigns for companies such as dairy producer Arla Foods, the zoo wanted to highlight the dangers of single-use plastics to all species.
+And so the two groups teamed up to create the photos you see here: delicious dishes contaminated with plastics.

-“Our intention is to challenge the common view on the beauty of food while not overlooking the ugly side: food waste, unsustainable packaging and the impact our consumerism has on nature,” the studio writes over email.
+“Our intention is to challenge the common view on the beauty of food while not overlooking the ugly side: food waste, unsustainable packaging and the impact our consumerism has on nature,” the studio writes via email.

 As plastics break down in our environment, they don’t simply disappear; they just become smaller.
 As a result of these microplastics across our environment (in vastly greater concentrations than originally realized), the material ends up in our food.
-The average person consumes as many as 52,000 microplastic particles a year—so much so that it’s measurable in our fecal matter.
+The average person consumes as many as 52,000 microplastic particles a year—so much that it’s measurable in our fecal matter.
 Of course those plastics end up in the fish we eat, but they also end up in beer, bottled water, salt, and honey.
 Our entire ecosystem is contaminated by invisible plastic.

-Sweet Sneak visualizes the true invasiveness of microplastics through these caricatured images, which took a day to photograph and were put on display at the zoo last year, including a sushi roll wrapped in grocery bags, a honey jar filled with confetti, and a sushi tin that opens to reveal a coffee lid with a carefully placed frisee of orange plastic.
+Sweet Sneak visualizes the true invasiveness of microplastics through these caricatured images, which took a day to photograph and were put on display at the zoo last year, including a sushi roll wrapped in grocery bags, a honey jar filled with confetti, and a sushi tin that opens to reveal a coffee lid with a carefully placed frisée of orange plastic.

 “Usually, the aim of the work we create in our agency is to draw beautiful, mouthwatering images that stimulate desire and appetite,” the studio writes.
 “For the message of the Microplastic Series we wanted to pick up the thought of food usually being something aesthetic and pretty at first sight, but then shock the viewer when taking a closer look.”